butyi/sci2can/README.md

 by uC manufacturer.
 Passive parts around are also according to datasheet and similar to development board circuit.
 4MHz is enough up to CAN baud rate 500k.
 For 1Mbaud 8MHz Crystal is needed.
+Crystal is now pin type, since via is need anyway, now the pins holes are vias.

 ### Connector